1) Low Crime Rates

 Because the quality of medical care has improving drastically since 2008, with several more medical and hospital options offering urgent and ongoing care, meeting international standards Combined with the value of Punta Cana and Bavaro (Cortecito and Los Corales Beach-towns) real estate values climbing, many new residents and visitors are flocking to the Punta Cana area in hopes to buy their dream vacation or retirement home, while prices are still affordable.

 There are still many excellent business opportunities in these beach-towns.
 Growth has been phenomenal, however, often investors pursue the same things, i.e. tour companies, restaurants (bars), and rental car companies.
 For a savvy entrepreneur, there are still many other businesses or services vacationers, and expats need or desire.
-Contact us for consultation / market research services we provide on business opportunities.
-For more information.
+Contact us for consultation / market research and additional services we provide for business and land development opportunities.

 The Dominican Republic has one of the most stable governments in the Caribbean.
 With many allies around the world, and no enemies.
-Although legal residency is required for those living here full time, the government has a positive attitude toward foreigners and foreign investment and requires less red tape in regulations and policies in residency and in legally establishing businesses, hence, allowing more free enterprise.
+Although legal residency is required for those living here full time, the government has a cheerful outlook toward foreigners and foreign investment and requires less red tape in regulations and policies in residency and in legally establishing businesses, hence, allowing more free enterprise.

 - The Dominican Republic has one of the fastest growing economy in the Caribbean with an impressive Gross Domestic Product (GDP) since 2010.
 Expansive trade in import/ export with preferential trade agreements with the U.S., Europe, Central America and other Caribbean countries.

 - With education efforts increased 10 fold since 1980, and televisions, phones, computers now more affordable and accessible to even to the poor, more attention and support have been shifting the PRM (Modern Revolutionary Party/ or Social Democratic Party), headed by 2020 Presidential candidate Luis Abinader, a postgraduate at Hult International Business School in Cambridge, Massachusetts.
-Overall, the 4 major Parties of the Dominican Republic have done good job of addressing the challenging and changing needs of the Dominican people.
-Like any country, there are and will always be political preferences, and divisions of class by income.
+Overall, the 4 major Parties of the Dominican Republic have done decent jobs in addressing the challenging and changing needs of the Dominican people.
+Like any country, there are. and will always be political preferences and divisions of class by income.